Eastern Federal Lands Access Program (FLAP) (South Carolina) - FY 2027-2029

 - Sustainability and environmental quality benefits

-- Appropriate FLMA letter of support
+- Appropriate FLMA signature and/or letter of support

 - Attachments such as cost estimates, maps, and photos (10 pages max)

-Match Required: | Recommended |
+Match Required: | No |

 ---|---|

-Actual Funds: | Unspecified |
+Actual Funds: | $6,300,000 (Estimated) |

 Match Notes: